-\Rightarrow Do not actuate the accelerator and use the service brake to bring the vehicle to a standstill.

-Solution the vehicle reaches a standstill so that engine "stalling" is prevented.
+- ⇒ Do not actuate the accelerator and use the service brake to bring the vehicle to a standstill. - ☼ The clutch disengages automatically before the vehicle reaches a standstill so that engine "stalling" is prevented.

 If vehicle remaining at a standstill for a long period of time, it is recommended to select the neutral position "N".